-Here are detailed requirements for your layout
+Here are detailed requirements for your layouts

 Layout/graphics file

-Files created in the next programs are accepted
+Files created in programs are accepted

-Adobe Illustrator to CS 2.0 version
+Adobe Illustrator up to version CS 2.0

-Adobe Indesign to CS 2.0 version
+Adobe Indesign up to version CS 2.0

-Adobe Photoshop to CS 2.0 version
+Adobe Photoshop up to version CS 2.0

 CorelDraw up to version 15.0